djangonaut-space/program/README.md

 - No more than 4 Djangonauts per 1 Navigator[^1] and no more than 8 total Djangonauts in a group.
 - Every Djangonaut has the same goal and is at a relatively similar level.
-- Programs last three months.
+- Programs last 8 weeks.
 - Each cohort has access to a private Discord server[^2].
 - Programs receive support from Captains.

-Each week there are stand ups facilitated by the Navigators with the expectation that cohort members check-in with a form of status update, ask questions and receives feedback.
+Each week there are stand-ups facilitated by the Navigators with the expectation that cohort members check-in with a form of status update, ask questions and receives feedback.
 Navigators can rotate in attending these.

 Captains help organise the program and reduce the admin burden for Navigators.
-They are community managers who help orchastrate the warm, welcoming environment at Django we all know and love. :heart:
+They are community managers who help orchestrate the warm, welcoming environment at Django we all know and love. :heart:

 [^1]: Having multiple Djangonauts per Navigator scales better than a 1:1 mentorship